-DEVELOP QUESTIONNAIRE
+DEVELOP LAUNCH REVIEW QUESTIONNAIRE EVALUATION FEEDBACK

-The formal self-evaluation is in the form of written questionnaires administered by Board members, management, or third parties.
-Each year, the independent Lead Director and the CGRC discuss, consider, and approve the form of the evaluation.
+- The formal selfevaluation is in the form of written questionnaires administered by Board members, management, or third parties.
+Each year, the independent Lead Director and the CGRC discuss, consider, and approve the form of the evaluation. - Members of our Board, and each committee, participate in the formal evaluation process, responding to questions designed to elicit information to be used for improving Board and committee effectiveness. - Director feedback is solicited from the formal self-evaluation process and is shared verbatim on an anonymous basis with the entire Board and committee and, where appropriate, addressed with management. - In response to feedback from the evaluation process, the Board and committees work with management to take concrete steps to improve policies, processes, and procedures to further Board and committee effectiveness

-LAUNCH EVALUATION

-Members of our Board, and each committee, participate in the formal evaluation process, responding to questions designed to elicit information to be used for improving Board and committee effectiveness.

-REVIEW FEEDBACK

-Director feedback is solicited from the formal self-evaluation process and is shared verbatim on an anonymous basis with the entire Board and committee and, where appropriate, addressed with management.
+RESPOND

-RESPOND TO INPUT
+TO INPUT